 “Tastes so good, cats ask for it by name”

 Subway still uses this slogan today, and it’s written on the paper they wrap their subs in.
+This slogan uses a flat adverb:

-Another slogan that is still used today and one you will see in any advertisement for Target.
+Flat adverbs are used in another slogan that is still used today and one you will see in any advertisement for Target.

 “Expect more.
 Pay less.”